muaazw7/auto-insurance-risk-data-warehouse/README.md

 # Auto Insurance Risk Data Warehouse
 This project designs a dimensional data warehouse for auto insurance risk analysis using star schema modeling, fact and dimension tables, dimensional modeling, and business intelligence concepts.

-## Tools & Technologies
+## Tool
-- Microsoft SQL Server
 - ERDPlus

 ## Business Problem
 Insurance companies require structured analytical data models to evaluate claim severity, driver risk, accident trends, coverage exposure, and profitability.
-This project designs a dimensional warehouse structure to support scalable reporting and business intelligence analysis.
+This project designs a dimensional warehouse structure to support analytical reporting and business intelligence analysis.

 ## Project Overview
 The data warehouse was designed to support analytical reporting and risk analysis for an auto insurance company.
 The model uses a central claim fact table connected to driver, vehicle, insurance, accident, coverage, and time dimensions to enable multidimensional analysis.